anein/Java-Programming-Solving-Problems-with-Software/README.md

 # Java-Programming-Solving-Problems-with-Software
 Assignments of Coursera Course "Java Programming: Solving Problems with Software".

-There is my source code for the course.

 ##### Assignments:

 **Week 1**: Iterables in Java; <em>It was too easy.
 I decided not to create a branch.</em>